 It is also a good spot to take the family especially if you want to participate in outdoor actives, like taking a Sunset River Safari to look for Proboscis Monkeys or to go snorkelling or diving.
 In recent years Brunei’s diving industry has grown a lot and it is something they are pushing more and why wouldn’t they with over 60 untouched dive sites.

 Thank you for reading this article, I hope it helped you to decide where to go when in Bandar Seri Begawan.
-Brunei is definitely an interesting and fascinating please to visit.
+Brunei is definitely fascinating please to visit.
 If you are interested in discovering more of Brunei, visit the Brunei Tourism Site for information.

 Have you been to Bandar Seri Begawan Brunei before?
 I would love to hear your experiences in the comments below.

-Disclaimer: Even though I was invited by the ASEAN to explore Bandar Seri Begawan Brunei for the 50th anniversary celebrations All views are my own and based on my own experience in this interesting country.
+Disclaimer: Even though I was invited by the ASEAN to explore Bandar Seri Begawan Brunei.
+All views are my own and based on my own experience in this interesting country.